yegor256/thindeck/src/jekyll/_posts/2014-06-24-component-view.md

  * [**Task**](/apidocs-${project.version}/com/thindeck/api/Task.html) is
-   a collection of steps to be executed one-by-one in order to change the situation in a decksitory (for example, to deploy it).
+   a collection of steps to be executed one-by-one in order to change the situation in a deck (for example, to deploy it).

  * [**Txn**](/apidocs-${project.version}/com/thindeck/api/Txn.html) (transaction) is
-   a multi-step process of deployment a decksitory.
+   a multi-step process of deployment a deck.

 The system consists of the following components: